kiyagak/WireShark-Portfolio/ICMP.md

 ```

 How?
 - The TTL value.
-Traceroute changestes the TTL, starting at 1 and increasing by 1 for each new set of probes so that it finds each hop along the route.
+Traceroute changes the TTL, starting at 1 and increasing by 1 for each new set of probes so that it finds each hop along the route.

 Examine an ICMP error packet.
 - It has more fields than echo packets.